-And in the Year of the Storm I left a little early, for I had business with the elves and the benc that we three had never had before.
+And in the Year of the Change I left a little early, for I had business with the elves and the benc that we three had never had before.

 One morning the High Lady of the Domain woke to the chattering, explosive song of the birds of Water Eye, and knew that one more winter would soon be over.
 She had lost count of her summers and winters in Wedge Town, her endless dreamwalks in her garden, her misty days.
-But this spring the songs of the birds of Water Eye seemed to speak to her, perhaps with the voice of the roan, perhaps of benc, and again and again she heard a name she had not heard for many years: Telis, Telis.
+But this spring the songs of the birds of Water Eye seemed to speak to her, perhaps with the voice of the roan, perhaps of benc, perhaps even with her own voice.
+For the first time in many seasons the High Lady of the Domain formed her own name, silently in her mouth: Ios.

 Ruas, Elder of the Southern Reach, Eldest of the Domain, took his cup from the hands of a Paulian slave-girl and strode to the main doors with his cup raised to toast his guests, the slave-girl following at a respectful distance.
-The Speaker of the Hillmen, resplendent in skins and eagle-feathers, sat her horse at the head of a troop of companions in the middle of the Square.
+The Speaker of the Hillmen, resplendent in skins and eagle-feathers, sat her horse-or perhaps his horse-at the head of a troop of companions in the middle of the Square.
 A shout went up from the men of Wedge as Ruas appeared and walked alone down the steps towards the waiting Hillmen.
 He fell on one knee before the Speaker, and the assembled crowd knelt as a man.
 But the slaves stood apart at a distance at the entrance to their quarter, and neither knelt nor bowed their heads.